cyrilletuzi/typescript-strictly-typed/README.md

 A [blog post](https://medium.com/@cyrilletuzi/typescript-strictly-typed-strict-mode-is-not-enough-40df698e2deb?source=friends_link&sk=00f968af095e7615f7220314df280a1b) explains the motivation of this lib.

-## By the same author
+> [!TIP]

-I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed nearly 1 million times.
+> I am also the author of the [Angular Schematics extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), installed 1 million times.
 Feel free to give it a try.

 ## Getting started